Withholding Thesis / Dissertation and Copyright

-- If you need to withhold only the text portion of your dissertation/thesis, and it is OK for the title and abstract to be made available to the public, you can choose that publishing option when you submit your paper through ProQuest/UMI.
+- The ProQuest thesis/dissertationsubmission site allows authors to select a 6 month, 1 year, or 2 year embargo/hold on their dissertation/thesis.
+This choice will withhold the text portion of your dissertation/thesis.
+The title and abstract are made available to the public.
+If you choose an embargo time for ProQuest, also request the same amount of embargo time for the Digital Repository.
 At the end of the chosen hold period, your text will be released.
-If you need to make a change on the end date, it is your responsibility to contact ProQuest/UMI to have the change made.
+If you need to make a change on the end date, it is your responsibility to contact ProQuest to have the change made.

-- If your work is of a sensitive nature and you do not wish the title, abstract, or text to be made public for a certain period of time, you and your major professor must fill out and sign a Dissertation/Thesis Hold form and return that to the Dissertation/Thesis Office before graduation, with documentation of the publisher's conditions.
+- In rare cases, where your work is of a sensitive nature and you do not wish the title, abstract, or text to be made public for a certain period of time, you and your major professor must fill out and sign a Thesis/Dissertation Hold form and return that to the Thesis/Dissertation Office before graduation, with documentation of the publisher's conditions.
 E-mail correspondence or the publisher's on-line rules or specifications are often sufficient.

-- If your dissertation/thesis concerns a device or process that may be patentable or has contract requirements, you or your major professor should consult with ISU Office of Intellectual Property and Technology Transfer (OIPTT), 310 Lab of Mechanics Building, before you submit the final dissertation/thesis.
-The Dissertation/Thesis Office will review each case.
+- If your thesis/dissertationconcerns a device or process that may be patentable or has contract requirements, you or your major professor should consult with ISU Office of Intellectual Property and Technology Transfer (OIPTT), before you submit the final dissertation/thesis.
+The Thesis/Dissertation Office will review each case.

-As a simpler alternative, you can put: 'Modified from a paper accepted by (or 'published in') The Journal of XYZ' and then modify your dissertation/thesis version of your journal paper so that it is different in some way.
+Students should always check with the journal where their paper is published to find out if an embargo is needed.
+A possible alternative is to put the statement 'Modified from a paper accepted by (or 'published in') The Journal of XYZ' and then modify your thesis/dissertationversion of your journal paper so that it is different in some way.

 - Copyright privileges vest immediately upon creating your work.

 - You own your own copyright when you send your paper to ProQuest/UMI.
 You own your copyright until you formally sign it away.